looker-open-source/looker-explore-assistant/explore-assistant-examples/README.md

 To run the script, use the following command format in your terminal (make sure the .sh files are all updated to reference your project_id, dataset_id and explore_id):

 Load the general examples:
+>This script will upload examples to a selected bigquery dataset
 ```bash
 ./load_examples.sh
 ```

-Load the refinement examples
+Load the refinement examples:
+>This script will upload refinement_examples to a selected bigquery dataset
 ```bash
  ./update_refinements.sh
 ```

-Load the samples
+Load the samples:
+>This script will upload samples to a selected bigquery dataset
 ```bash
 ./update_samples.sh
 ```

 Update the general examples:
+>This script will upload new examples from examples_outputfull to a selected bigquery dataset
 ```bash
 ./update_examples.sh
 ```